 Figure 2: The summary of definitions and views on the “data-driven” term.

 So, if a company decides to become data-driven, it should first design a clear view of the applicable meaning of this term.
-And only after that, the company should specify how to achieve the state of being “data-driven.”
+And only after that the company should specify how to achieve the state of being “data-driven.”
 Further, I will share the Data Crossroads’ view on the “data-driven” concept in this article.

 “WHAT” does it mean to be a data-driven organization?

 “Data-driven” is a feature of a business model that enables a company to use data as the most significant factor in decision-making at all organizational levels.
 So, the term “data-driven” reflects the ability of a business to include data management in its business model.
 Then, data management organizes the data lifecycle so that the data becomes the most significant factor in decision-making.
-The current interpretation of the “data-driven” concept does not demonstrate the role of the human being in business decision-making.
+The current interpretation of the “data-driven” concept does not demonstrate the role of human beings in business decision-making.
 By now, the participation of a human being remains unavoidable.
-However, the role of data changes: the business decision by human beings should be based on reliable data instead of “gut” feeling.
+However, the part of data changes: the business decision by human beings should be based on reliable data instead of “gut” feeling.

 “HOW” to establish a data-driven organization?